 When the weather gets warm, an entree salad like Dorie Greenspan’s Classic French Salade Niçoise is both easy and delicious!
 Just make sure to have some canned tuna, anchovies, capers and olives on hand and you can whip up this fabulous French inspired salad.

 When we toured France last summer, I ate a Salade Niçoise at every port…and they were all different save for the inclusion of tuna, haricot verts, hard boiled eggs, Niçoise olives and potatoes.

 I fell for each and every version.
-I have even made the “modern” version, as Dorie called it, with rare slices of ahi tuna.
+I have even made a modern version, as Dorie called it, a Salade Nicoise with ahi tuna.
 Scrumptious as well.
 There are numerous ways to tweak this classic French salad, from the dressing to what ingredients you choose to feature.

 Dorie’s Salade Niçoise Interpretation

 Life has been chaotic, and I’m back in Denver again to visit my parents.
 I’m hoping by the time this post goes live, that my dad will be out of the hospital.
 So having a quick old favorite recipe to prepare this week was truly a blessing.